NEW: State trooper says Nolen struggled with her during 2010 traffic stop

 He severed her head with a knife and then attacked 43-year-old Traci Johnson, who was in stable condition at a nearby hospital for treatment of “numerous wounds,” according to police.

 “He wasn’t targeting anyone, wasn’t going specifically after them,” the police spokesman said.
 “It appears they were just in his way as he came in.”

 Nolen stopped attacking people when he was shot by Mark Vaughan, who besides being his company’s CEO has been a reserve deputy with the Oklahoma County Sheriff’s Office, said Sheriff John Whetsel.

-Nolen had been incarcerated until March 2013, for possession of a controlled substance, escaping confinement and resisting an officer.
+Nolen was incarcerated until March 2013 for possession of a controlled substance, escaping confinement and resisting an officer.

-Nolen was arrested in 2006 when an officer saw him throw a bag of crack cocaine and a bag of marijuana out the vehicle window as the officer pulled him over for traffic violations.
+CNN affiliate KOKI-TV in Tulsa reported Nolen was arrested in 2006 when an officer saw him throw a bag of crack cocaine and a bag of marijuana out of a vehicle window as the officer pulled him over for traffic violations.

 Nolen was put on probation, KOKI reported.
-In 2010, a state trooper stopped Nolen for an expired tag and discovered Nolen had outstanding warrants, KOKI reported.
+In 2010, a state trooper stopped Nolen for an expired tag and discovered he had outstanding warrants, KOKI reported.

 The trooper, Betsy Randolph, told CNN on Saturday that Nolen started struggling after she put a handcuff on one wrist.
 Nolen ran and was arrested after a 12-hour manhunt.